Solvers for mixed finite element problems using Poincar\'e operators based on spanning trees: Permitting decompositions of Hilbert complexes

-Finally, the projection operators $\pib$ and $\pio$ are defined as restriction operators onto the corresponding subspaces. \end{example}
+Finally, the projections $\pib$, $\pio$, and $\piz$ are defined as restriction operators onto the corresponding subspaces. \end{xmpl}

-A possible realization of \Cref{ex: spanning trees} on a two-dimensional grid is illustrated in \Cref{fig: trees}.
-Here, we have generated $\mathcal{T}_1^*$ by using a breadth-first search algorithm on the dual graph, rooted at the vertex $\nu_0$.
-From \Cref{fig: trees}, we observe that the space $P \Lambda^1$ can be decomposed in degrees of freedom associated with a map to the cells (the divergence), and a mapping from the nodes (rot).
-This observation is made more precise in the remainder of this section.
+Possible realizations of \Cref{ex: spanning tree decomposition} on two-dimensional grids are illustrated in \Cref{fig: trees,fig: holy trees}.
+Here, we have generated $\mathcal{T}_1^*$ by using a breadth-first search algorithm on the dual graph, rooted at the outside vertex $m^\infty$.
+From these figures, we observe that the space $\PL^1$ can be decomposed in degrees of freedom associated with a map to the cells (the divergence), a mapping from the nodes (rot), and a subspace with the same dimension as the space of harmonic forms.
+This observation is made more precise in the remainder of this article.